Digital literacy terms

 • Example: It is important to manage your online reputation carefully to avoid negative consequences.

-See also Business terminology
+See also Legal jargon

 12. Digital Footprint: The trail of data that a person leaves behind online.